bmzantout/Undirected-Graphs/README.md

 ### Prerequisites

-Before getting started with this project, you will need to have a working knowledge of programming concepts and basic data structures such as trees.
+Before getting started with this project, you will need to have a working knowledge of programming concepts and basic data structures such as graphs.
 Additionally, you will need to have a programming environment set up with a compatible language, such as Python, C++, or Java.

 ### Installation